Open-Systems-Pharmacology/Itraconazole-Midazolam-DDI/README.md

 # Itraconazole-Midazolam-DDI
 Modeling of published clinical Itraconazole-Midazolam-DDI studies for model evaluation

-Within this repository, we distribute a PK-Sim project file containing simulations of published clinical studies used to evaluate the predictive performance of our models regarding the Itraconazole-Midazolam-DDI, including the respective observed data digitized from literature reports.
+Within this repository, we distribute a PK-Sim snapshot file containing simulations of published clinical studies used to evaluate the predictive performance of our models regarding the Itraconazole-Midazolam-DDI, including the respective observed data digitized from literature reports.

 The reference model repositories can be found here: